Opel team principal Jörg Schrott in an exclusive interview: "We know where we want to go"

 Opel is new to Formula E. In the background, however, there is Stellantis, a group that has already gained experience in the series.
 How important is it to build on that know-how?

 It is very important and a major advantage.
-Within the Stellantis Group, we can draw on existing knowledge and on large parts of the current development programme.
+Within the Stellantis Group, we can draw on existing knowledge and large parts of the current development programme.
 That foundation is very strong.

+As a pure works team, we do not have an additional operational partner, which gives us advantages in decision-making and in the speed with which we can implement things.
 Now it is about making the right use of that potential.

-We do not have an additional team partner, which gives us advantages in decision-making and in the speed with which we can implement things.
-Our task now is to turn the opportunities we have on paper into reality, one-to-one.
-That is primarily a management task.
-We are working intensively on that, and we are making progress.

 For the first time, Stellantis will compete with its own team.
 Until now, the group has mainly been a powertrain manufacturer and supplier, but with Opel, it is now creating a genuine works team.
 How far has the team build-up progressed?